 Arbitration is a formal dispute resolution process where two or more parties agree to submit all or certain disputes between them to an independent person called an arbitrator.
 Arbitration is entered into by agreement and the process is governed by the Arbitration Act 1996 and the Arbitration Amendment Act 2007.

-The primary objective of Arb-Med is the informed good faith negotiation and settlement of the dispute by the parties with the initial assistance and efficiency of the arbitrator's information gathering powers in the context of a formal arbitration that will immediately resume if the mediation that follows is not successful.
+The primary objective of Arb-Med is the informed good faith negotiation and settlement of the dispute by the parties, with the initial assistance and efficiency of the Arbitral Tribunal’s information gathering powers, in the context of a formal arbitration process that will immediately resume if the mediation that follows is not successful.